 Contact: Chuck Fox, 713-502-6356

-/ -- Since 2010, Bless Friday® has provided an alternative to frenzied Christmas shopping on the day after Thanksgiving.
-Churches in Houston, The Woodlands and Trinity, Texas and Seattle, Washington are preparing service projects that honor Christ at Christmas on Friday, November 25.
-These churches ask families and individuals to celebrate Bless Friday® as an alternative to Black Friday.
+/ -- Since 2010, Bless Friday® has provided an alternative to hectic Christmas shopping on the day after Thanksgiving.
+Churches and Christians in Houston, The Woodlands, Richmond, Trinity, and Cotulla, Texas and Seattle, Washington are preparing projects that honor Christ at Christmas on Friday, November 23 and also on Saturday the 24th.
+These churches encourage families and individuals to celebrate Bless Friday® as an alternative to Black Friday.

-Parishioners at Blessed Sacrament Catholic Church in Seattle will help the homeless at St. Vincent de Paul of Seattle food bank.
+Parishioners at Blessed Sacrament Catholic Church in Seattle will serve the homeless at the St. Vincent de Paul of Seattle food bank.

 Bless Friday® was founded in 2010 in Houston to change the way Americans celebrate Christmas.